Last Updated: March 2026

 Solution Space

-Important to mitigate the gamification of swiping and optimise compatibility of each match to reduce rejection rates.
-Reducing the barrier and perceived 'complexity' of organising dates to allow face-to-face meetings to occur with ease in a low-pressure environment.
+Mitigate the gamification of swiping to reduce rejection rates.
+Encourage face-to-face meetings to occur in a low-pressure environment.

 Interviews